-For both models, we provide a physical decomposition of the friction force into an integration and a summation of products of the equilibrium dynamical response of the unperturbed crystal (a quantity depending uniquely on the crystal phonon dispersions and polarizations and on temperature) times the slider-crystal interaction in Fourier space.
-This formulation shows that the advancing slider preferentially excites those phonons that match the resonance condition Eq.~\eqref{resonance:eq}, which are therefore identified as the main responsible for energy dissipation.
+For both models, we provide a physical decomposition of the friction force into a reciprocal-space integration and a summation of products of the equilibrium dynamical response of the unperturbed crystal (a quantity depending uniquely on the crystal phonon dispersions and polarizations and on temperature) times the Fourier-transformed slider-crystal interaction.
+This formulation shows that the advancing slider preferentially excites the phonons which match the resonance condition, Eq.~\eqref{resonance:eq}: these phonons are therefore identified as the main responsible for energy dissipation.

-We compared the 3D and 2D expressions with the friction evaluated by means of MD simulations.
+We compare the 3D and 2D expressions with the friction evaluated by means of MD simulations.
 The remarkably close match serves as a validation of the analytical results.

-Beside providing a conceptual understanding of the microscopic friction mechanism, the analytical formulation has obvious advantages over using MD simulations to simulate friction.
+Beside providing a conceptual understanding of the microscopic friction mechanism, the analytical formulation has obvious advantages over MD simulations to simulate friction.
 For each sliding speed, the analytical friction calculation requires the numerical evaluation of an integral, a task computationally far cheaper than setting up and running a full-fledged numerical simulation.
-Additionally, the analytic result addresses directly the thermodynamic limit of a macroscopically large crystal, while simulations are confronted by size and time limitations, which could prove rather difficult to control, especially for 3D crystals.
+Additionally, the analytic result directly addresses the thermodynamic limit of a macroscopically large crystal, whereas simulations are confronted by size and time limitations, which could prove rather difficult to control, especially for 3D crystals.

 The present results, though remarkable, are limited in scope by two main assumptions: (i) an infinite crystal, and (ii) a weak particle-crystal interaction.
-The first assumption implies the rather idealized channeling geometry, as opposed to the more conventional contact-to-surface geometry, as, e.g., in ordinary atomic-force-microscopy (AFM) experiments.
+The first assumption implies the rather idealized channeling geometry, as opposed to the more conventional contact-to-surface geometry, as, e.g., in ordinary AFM experiments.